Actindo-AG/Documentation/EDI/UserInterface/02a_Connections.md

 - *Driver*
     Click the drop-down list and select the *DataHub Exporter* driver.
 All installed drivers are displayed.
-    > [Info] Drivers are licensed and must be acquired via the app store or the corresponding e-commerce partner platform.
-The applicable driver credentials to establish the connection are obtained when acquiring the corresponding license.

 - [SAVE]
    Click this button to save the connection.